LI-JIANSHU/LanguageModelling/Running_tasks.md

  * Calculating probabilities for training Trial 2 (uncomplete).
  * Perplexity analysis for various LM.
 Result is <a href='Results/ppl_analysis'>here</a>
  * The second Perplexity analysis for various LM.
 Result is <a href='Results/ppl_analysis2'>here</a>
+ * Training 1,2-SPN
+ * Training 2SPN from weights in 1SPN

 ---